Code-Institute-Submissions/CI-project-one/README.md

 #### User Tests:

 1. Verify fans of the band can quickly access the bands music on the website.
-2. Verify fans of the band can quicly access up-to-date news and new material on the website (if and when it's published).
+2. Verify fans of the band can quickly access up-to-date news and new material on the website (if and when it's published).
 3. Verify that the website has the potential to be recommended to friends of current website users.
- As the site hosts band videos and songs, and includes historical band information, it is hoped that this condition is met.
+As the site hosts band videos and songs, and includes historical band information; it is hoped that this condition is met.
-4. Verify that poential fans of the band can acees some of the bands best material for free.
+4. Verify that potential fans of the band can access some of the bands best material for free.
 5. Verify that users can see some pictures of the band.
-6. Verify that potential event bookers can do so in a straightforward manner, through an offical website.
+6. Verify that potential event bookers can do so through an official website, in a straightforward manner.
 7. Verify that potential event bookers have instant free access to some of the bands greatest hits.
 8. Verify that potential event bookers have clearly presented and easily accessible information on the bands availability throughout the year and booking prices.
 9. Verify that site users have easy access to the bands social media accounts, allowing them to keep up with the latest band news and exciting developments.